 Some gardeners have had success rooting cuttings in water, but I don’t do that.
 I think the best roots are formed the natural way.
-I explained my reasons here on a prior post.
+I explained my reasons here in a prior post.

-It may take several weeks for roots to form, but when they are reaching into the soil, it is easy to gently lift the whole section, soil and cutting, and place it into its own container.
-Depending on your type of succulent, it may grown really fast, or take some time to reach a large enough size to go into a grouping.
+It may take several weeks for roots to form, but when they are reaching into the soil, it is easy to gently lift the whole section, soil, and cutting, and place it into its own container.
+Depending on your type of succulent, it may grow really fast, or take some time to reach a large enough size to go into a grouping.
 Or make tiny groupings.
-The cupcake hypertufa come in handy here!
+The cupcake hypertufa comes in handy here!

-I am planning to have my Baby Succulents farm outside in the heat and rains.
+I am planning to have my Baby Succulents farm outside in the heat and rain.
 For the first few weeks, I will keep it out of the direct sun, placing it in the overhang area on my deck.
 But after a few weeks, out in the sun they go.
 In my garden, the strong survive.
-Besides, they will need to be well hardened to spend the winter out there, right?
+Besides, they will need to be well-hardened to spend the winter out there, right?

 Better get started!